nimjump/game/README.md

 >

 > 2. **Arbitrary seed generation.** To support offline play, the current implementation generates the game seed on the client.
 A malicious user could repeatedly generate seeds until finding one that produces a favorable game.
 This limitation is currently accepted because offline play is considered a core feature of the game.
+Given the complexity of this attack and the importance of offline play, this tradeoff was considered acceptable for the current release.

 >